sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 This doesn't reduce our image size and more importantly doesn't add to the image size.
 But hey, security matters too!

-## The Magic Trick: Custom JRE with jlink
+## The Magic: Custom JRE with jlink

 Now for my favorite part!
 What if I told you we could create a custom Java runtime with *just* the parts our app actually needs?
 That's exactly what `jlink` does: